AustenLamacraft/Theories-of-Quantum-Matter/docs/_lectures/SpinModels.md

 ### $N$-Magnon States

 We could continue to consider states with more magnons.
-It turns out that for the Heisenberg model we are lucky: Bethe's ansatz for a general energy eigenstate works in this model too!
+It turns out that for the Heisenberg model we are lucky: Bethe's ansatz from [Lecture 2]({{ site.baseurl }}/lectures/LiebLinigerModel/) for a general energy eigenstate works in this model too!
 In fact, the Heisenberg model was the subject of Bethe's 1931 paper -- so soon after the birth of quantum mechanics!

 We started our discussion with the ground state of the ferromagnetic $J<0$ Heisenberg model.
 What about $J>0$?
 Can we guess the ground state in this case (of course, that's equivalent to finding the _highest_ excited state of the ferromagnet).
 Bethe would tell us that it must be some complicated gas of magnons, all scattering off each other.
 Why are things so complicated?